Runtime Pipeline Patterns

 • The before and after hooks themselves could take either a singular function, stage class or an entire pipeline.
 This increases robustness.

 • Because the stages could contain other stages on before and after hooks, a pipeline could in fact be a tree of stages.
-This drastically increases the application complexity (especially debugging) by the factor of the trees depth.
+This drastically increases the application complexity (especially debugging) by the factor of the trees depth. - The stages themselves take registration on

-2. The stages themselves take registration on before or after hooks through a parent pipeline class delegate.
+hooks through a parent pipeline class delegate.

 • Because the pipeline manages its own stages, the logical structure of a singular array to hold stages could make debugging and pipeline complexity minimal.
 Good representation of Single Responsibility Principle.

-3. A third party registrar service takes new stage registration on behalf of a pipeline and either reconstructs the pipeline or alters the pipeline to reflect the registration.
+• The before and after hooks themselves could take either a singular function, stage class or an entire pipeline.
+This increases robustness. - A third party registrar service takes new stage registration on behalf of a pipeline and either reconstructs the pipeline or alters the pipeline to reflect the registration.

 • We've performed dependency inversion on stages, but incidentally on the pipeline itself.
 This would be good if the pipelines are not classes but just functions.